Updated on 2024-09-30 GMT+08:00

 • Node name: the name of a node on the CCE console, which can be synchronized with the ECS name on the ECS console.
 However, after the Kubernetes node name is specified, the change of the ECS name cannot be synchronized to the node name.

 • Kubernetes node name: value of metadata.labels.kubernetes.io/hostname in the YAML file of the node.
-The name of a node ECS can be specified as the name of a Kubernetes node only when the node ECS is created (managed).
-After the creation (management) is complete, the name of the Kubernetes node cannot be changed.
+The name of a cloud server can be specified as the name of a Kubernetes node only when the cloud server is created or managed.
+After the cloud server is created or managed, the Kubernetes node name cannot be changed.

 Figure 1 shows the synchronization relationship between ECS names, node names, and Kubernetes node names.